 Learn more about CIP by watching this video!

-The Neighborhood Improvement Development Corporation (NIDC) is leading the city’s effort to launch the Healing Spaces Initiative in the Harambee neighborhood.
-This initiative will help residents build relaxing natural environments on available city-owned vacant lots and we're excited to have 8 new Healing Spaces in the neighborhood of Harambee that do just that!
+The Neighborhood Improvement Development Corporation (NIDC) is leading the city’s effort on the Healing Spaces Initiative in the Harambee neighborhood.
+The mission of HSI is to build relaxing, natural environments on City-owned vacant lots and we're excited to have 8 new Healing Spaces in the neighborhood of Harambee that do just that!